mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 We will be looking into these problems in more detail.

 Once the parser is operational, the *Live Code Parser Output* will provide feedback on the compilation of your custom-language.
-It will give parsing errors if your language has a syntax error.

-Otherwise it will show the *Abstract Syntax Tree* (AST) that results from parsing your live code.
+It will show the *Abstract Syntax Tree* (AST) that results from parsing your live code.
 You can unfold the AST branches by clicking on them.
+The output window will show parsing errors if your language has a syntax error.

 The *DSP Code Output* widget shows the code which Sema generates (Maximilian DSP JavaScript) when you evaluate your live code.